 Adolphus is currently directing the documentary BEING MARY, which explores the vanguard career of Mary Tyler Moore, who revolutionized the portrayal of women in media, redefined their roles in the entertainment industry, and inspired generations despite battling her own immense insecurities.

 James is also directing GIFTED & BLACK, a Verzuz-inspired documentary set against the backdrop of the pandemic and the recent racial reckoning that explores the traditions of Black music to connect how Black creativity went from the plantation to the Pulitzer Prize.

-Recently, James Adolphus directed ABC's, Soul of a Nation, the first Black news magazine series highlighting the authentic realities of Black life by exploring specific themes, including spirituality, Black joy, activism in sports, and the racial reckoning that erupted after George Floyd'sFloyd's death.
-Adolphus also directed the critically acclaimed Netflix series, Dating Around and You Ain't Got These for Quibi, with executive producer Lena Waithe.
+Recently, James Adolphus directed ABC's, SOUL OF A NATION.
+Nominated for nine Emmy Awards, Soul of a Nation was the first Black news magazine series highlighting the authentic realities of Black and the racial reckoning that erupted after George Floyd's death.

 Adolphus's work has garnered the Columbia University Alfred I. DuPont, the Walter Cronkite, and the Peter Jennings Awards.